 One important position is currently understaffed.
 The nightly greeter is a volunteer who comes every night before dinner and gathers information from the previous night’s volunteers, staffers and coordinators to brief the oncoming crew.
 She also offers a familiar friendly face to the guests each evening as they arrive and have dinner.
 She brings the hospitality of our whole parish to our vulnerable guests.
 We have a very dedicated individual who is currently the only greeter and we need a partner for her to avoid burn-out.

-We recently hosted four Growing Home families from March 4 – March 11.
+We recently hosted four Growing Home families in June.
 Over one hundred volunteers gave their time to make that successful.
 Even more people donated food, gift cards, bedding and toiletries to assist the families.
 And all this effort really does make a difference.

 Please read this wonderful Growing Home success story: